Mix-Anik/pyramid-apispec/docs/usage.rst

 Decorators
 ----------

-Use the :func:`use_kwargs <flask_apispec.annotations.use_kwargs>` and :func:`marshal_with <flask_apispec.annotations.marshal_with>` decorators on functions, methods, or classes to declare request parsing and response marshalling behavior, respectively.
+Use the :func:`use_kwargs <pyramid_apispec.annotations.use_kwargs>` and :func:`marshal_with <pyramid_apispec.annotations.marshal_with>` decorators on functions, methods, or classes to declare request parsing and response marshalling behavior, respectively.

 .. code-block:: python

     import flask
     from webargs import fields
-    from flask_apispec import use_kwargs, marshal_with
+    from pyramid_apispec import use_kwargs, marshal_with

     from .models import Pet
     from .schemas import PetSchema